kamekaze-world/ikemenrematch/README.md

 ### If you're using nightly before 12/2025
 Use the rematch_pre_1225.lua, add the values below to your system.def

-### If you're using nightly AFTER 12/2025
+### If you're using nightly AFTER 12/2025 AND BEFORE 3/8/2026
-Use the rematch_new_pre3626.lua, keep the rematch.def in your mods folder
+Use the rematch_new_pre3826.lua, keep the rematch.def in your mods folder

-### If you're using nightly AFTER 3/6/2026
+### If you're using nightly AFTER 3/8/2026
-Use the rematch_new_post3626.lua, keep the rematch.def in your mods folder
+Use the rematch_new_post3826.lua, keep the rematch.def in your mods folder

 ## Description
 This mod adds rematch support to any fight unless specified otherwise